The 12CO Gas Structures of Protoplanetary Disks in the Upper Scorpius Region

 \subsection{Vertical heights}

-Our first disk model includes information on the vertical location of the line emitting layer.
-We derived a collection of $^{12}$CO $J=3 - 2$ line emission surfaces of 33 compact disks.
+Our first disk model includes information on the vertical location of the line-emitting layer.
+We derived a collection of $^{12}$CO $J=3 - 2$ line-emission surfaces of 33 compact disks.
 We created the profiles according to Eq. \ref{eq:z(r)} using random draws from the MCMC chains of $z_1$, ${\psi}_z$, $r_z$, and $\phi_z$, evaluating the associated $z(r)$ profiles, and taking their median value and the $16^{\text{th}}$ and $84^{\text{th}}$ percentiles for the associated uncertainties.
-In Fig. \ref{fig:all_disks_zr} of Appendix \ref{appendix:vertical_heights} we show the vertical height profiles as a function of radius.
+In Fig. \ref{fig:all_disks_zr} of Appendix \ref{appendix:vertical_heights}, we show the vertical-height profiles as a function of radius.